-We've documented 22 accessibility features for Unworded in the Controls, Getting Started, Reading, Navigation, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 22 accessibility features for Unworded.
+Strongest in Visual and Getting Started but also has features in Controls, Reading, Navigation, Audio and Communication to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Unworded is a narrative visual puzzle where you use letter shapes to create objects and solve puzzles.
 As you progress through the five chapters, you uncover the story of a writer who is in the hospital recovering from a serious accident.

 We've documented 4 accessibility features for Controls in Unworded which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.